-A student can also be placed on Financial Aid Warning status for missing more than 1/3 of his or her scheduled classes for that semester / that academic period (AEU 2019-2020 Financial Aid Handbook, p.
+A student can also be placed on Financial Aid Warning status for missing more than 1/3 of his or her scheduled classes for that semester (AEU 2019-2020 Financial Aid Handbook, p.
 29).

 The school will promptly notify any student who has been placed on Warning status.